Protecting Your Constitutional Rights

 - What steps should be taken to preserve and protect the client's rights if an appeal is necessary?

-Further, a skilled criminal defense lawyer will continue to ask these questions throughout the case, and not just at the beginning.
+Further, a skilled New Jersey criminal defense attorney will continue to ask these questions throughout the case, and not just at the beginning.

-Criminal defense attorney James S. Friedman understands and respects the importance of the constitutional rights that come into play in criminal cases.
-Mr. Friedman knows that constitutional rights do not only exist at the trial level, but continue through the appeal stage of a criminal defense matter.
+We understand and respect the importance of the constitutional rights that come into play in criminal cases.
+We know that constitutional rights do not only exist at the trial level, but continue through the appeal stage of a criminal defense matter.

-Whether you have an indictable/ felony offense, or a non-indictable misdemeanor offense in any New Jersey or New York City Court, James S. Friedman can consult with you concerning your options.
-Call Mr. Friedman at 855-553-5677 (toll free) to learn more, or contact the firm online.
+Whether you have an indictable/felony offense, or a non-indictable misdemeanor offense in any New Jersey or New York City Court, we can consult with you concerning your options.
+Call Mr. Friedman at 800-361-6554 (toll free) to learn more, or contact us online.